 Your Teaching Team:

-Your teaching team are all experienced yoga teachers in the Satyananda tradition, and have both participated in, and supported Master Cleanse retreats while living at Mangrove Yoga Ashram:
+Each member of the teaching team is an experienced yoga teacher in the Satyananda tradition, and has participated in, and supported Master Cleanse retreats while living at Mangrove Yoga Ashram:

 Rishi Hridayananda – began teaching yoga in the early 1960’s and has practiced and taught the Hatha Yoga cleansing practices known as the Shatkarmas for over 40 years both in Australia and India.
 She is the author of the book Shatkarmas - The Cleansing Practices of Hatha Yoga.